k00mi/gitaly/README.md

 We considered to move to metal to fix our problems with higher performaning hardware.
 But our users are using GitLab in the cloud so it should work great there.
 And this way the increased performance will benefit every GitLab user.

+Gitaly will make our situation better in a few steps:

+1. One central place to monitor operations
+1. Performance improvements doing less and caching more
+1. Move the git operations from the app to the file/git server with git rtc (routing git access over JSON HTTP calls)
+1. Use Git ketch to allow active-active (push to a local server), and distributed read operations (read from a secundary).

 ## Decisions

 All design decision should be added here.

+1. Why are we considering to use Git Ketch?
+It is open source, uses the git protocol itself, is made by experts in distributed systems (Google), and is as simple as we can think of.
+We have to accept that we'll have to run the JVM on the Git servers.
+1. We'll keep using the existing sharding functionality in GitLab to be able to add new servers.
+Currently we can use it to have multiple file/git servers.
+Later we will need multiple Git Ketch clusters.
+1. We need to get rid of NFS mounting at some point because one broken NFS server causes all the application servers to fail to the point where you can't even ssh in.
+1. We want to move the git executable ask close to the disk as possible to reduce latency, hence the need for git rpc to talk between the app server and git.
 1. [Cached metadata is stored in Redis LRU](https://gitlab.com/gitlab-org/gitaly/issues/2#note_20157141)
 1. Cached payloads are stored in files since Redis can't store large objects https://gitlab.com/gitlab-org/gitaly/issues/14
 1. Why not use GitLab Git?
 So workhorse and ssh access can use the same system.